1Salivan1/1Salivan1/README.md

 # My name is Yevgeny and I'm Front-end developer

-I am a junior front-end developer, based in the Dnepropetrovsk region/Ukraine.
+I am a front-end developer, based in the Dnepropetrovsk region/Ukraine.
 At the moment, in addition to the frontend, I’m learning the basics of the backend a little.

 I'm almost always in touch :)